Terms of Service

 Queuing, Progress, and Revisions

 The artist reserves the right to work through her list of commissions in any order she sees fit.
 Commissions are not first come, first serve unless specified by the artist or if the commissioner provides a specific date by which they require their piece be completed.
 The commissioner must express this upon placing the order for the commission.
+Rushed or priority orders will be charged 20% of base price for the highest-cost item.
 Commission slots are generally completed in the order in which they are placed into the "Commission Queue" column on the Trello page.
 The last slots to be filled in a commission opening will generally go near the bottom of the queue, as the artist already has a more detailed idea of what will come of the items near the top of the queue, and therefore, is likely more/better prepared to start them.

 Commissioners will be given a Trello card upon finalizing the details of the commission.